Big Changes For Little Pupils

 Increase to Early Years provision at ESS

 Edinburgh Steiner School’s Early Years provision grew significantly over the summer holidays.
-Playgroup, for children aged 2+, is now provided five days a week during term time until 3.15pm.
+Seedlings Playgroup, for children aged 2+, is now provided five days a week during term time until 3.15pm.
 Attended without parents/carers, it welcomes up to ten toddlers, and enables them to develop independence, meet new friends, learn social skills and have fun.

-Playgroup is often the first toddle away from home, and there is the option of a 1pm finish time each day; with children coming for a minimum of two mornings a week.
+Seedlings is often the first toddle away from home, and there is the option of a 1pm finish time each day; with children coming for a minimum of two mornings a week.
 This group can provide a stepping-stone before children make the progression into Kindergarten at the age of 3½ years.

 Kindergarten is attended five mornings a week, with the option of a 6.5 hours session provided one-five days a week as required, bookable in advance.
 Both are led by qualified teachers, who are Steiner-trained specialists in the important first 0 – 7 years old.